 Systems Analyst –

-Systems analyst/computer analyst/system architect, is a role that requires detailed understanding of IT and business systems.
+Systems analyst/computer analyst/system architect is a role that requires a detailed understanding of IT and business systems.
 While an IT degree is not a must, one should have a good IT diploma or certification to be fit for this role.
-It would require strong computer skills, programming tools knowledge, and ability to handle database management and development environment software.
-It is a high paying job and there is plenty of growth potential.
+It would require strong computer skills, programming tools knowledge, and the ability to handle database management and development environment software.
+It is a high-paying job and there is plenty of growth potential.

 Information Security Analyst –